dkaneshiro4/WelcomeOnBoard/README.md

 1. For coding style guides please look at the **[PHP Framework Interop Group (PHP-FIG)](https://www.php-fig.org/)** website.
 2. Follow the coding style outlined in PSR-1 and PSR-12
 3. Use camelCase for variableNames, propertyNames, functionNames, and methodNames.
-4. The Intellephense VS Code extension will help with formatting your code.
+4. The Intelephense VS Code extension will help with formatting your code.